Scriea/Scriea/README.md

 I am Ashutosh Mulchandani, an undergraduate student at IIT Bombay, India.\

 - 🌱 Exploring Technical Content Writing.
+- 🌱 Interested in ML, Computer Vision, and MLOps
+- 🌱 I’m currently learning: **NLP and LLMs**

 ### 📫 How to reach me: